Anri Alimont

 No

-1) Minors, be it IC or OOC.
-If we're going to RP, you should be 18+ and preferably 21+, no matter the intended scene.2) Bigotry of any kind; racism, queerphobia, transphobia and similar.
-This includes "futa" and "F+" chars as well.3) Anime logic and anime physics.
-I prefer a more grounded, realistic approach to my roleplay encounters.
+1) Minors, IC or OOC.
+If we're going to RP, you should be 18+ and preferably 21+, no matter the scene.2) Bigotry of any kind; racism, queerphobia, transphobia and similar.
+"Futa", "F+", QoS, etc.3) Anime logic and anime physics.
+I prefer a more grounded, realistic approach to my roleplay encounters.4) Immediately antagonistic approaches.
+I find forced, shallow conflict annoying and not very engaging.

 What I'm looking for